sapphic-wallflower/lil-sis-journal/src/blog/2025_bingo.md

 ## Looking Forward: 2026

-I attempted to set better goals this year, ones that don't primarily involve money.
+Hopefully, the goals set are more attainable and don't involve spending money.
-I don't know when I'll find work again, or work that pays what I'm used to.
+Finding work doesn't look like it's going to get much easier, and I may need to settle for something less than I'm used to.

 <center><img style="width: 50%; height: 50%;" src="/assets/blog/2026_bingo_start.png"></center>